samyiin/IdentifierNameNormalization/README.md

 ## Interprete softwords
 By our definition above, soft words will only contain English Letters.
 (Because we splitted it by numbers and underscores).
 Now a softword can be a concatenation of one or more of the following semantic components:

-    single letters
+    numbers (We don't need to take care of this.) single letters
     dictionary words
     common abbreviation (including acronyms, technical terms, domain specific terms)